-BUAD 241 Business Low I
+BUAD 241 Business Law I (3 cr

 An introduction to the field of law, how it developed and how it operates as a method of control; study of the purpose of law in our present-day complex society, the law of contracts, and the law of the agency.
 Lect.
 3 hrs. per wk.